trust-kimberly/jack3/README.md

 # Jack 3.0

-This is for Jack, a talented producer and thoughtful friend.
+This is for Jack, a talented producer and thoughtful musician.

 https://jackhallenbeck.com/